Unity-Technologies/furioos-sdk-js/README.md

 Bind a callback that will be called when the player is ready.
 - `callback: Function`: Your own code to do what you want when it's ready (ex: call start()).

+#### onUserActive(callback)
+Bind a callback that will be called when the user is active on your session (only fired when a session is running).
+- `callback: Function`: Implement your code.

+#### onUserInactive(callback)
+Bind a callback that will be called when the user is inactive on your session (only fired when a session is running).
+- `callback: Function`: Implement your code.

+#### onSessionStopped(callback)
+Bind a callback that will be called when the session is stopped (ex: stopped for inactivity)
+- `callback: Function`: Implement your code.

 ### Methods to create your own interface
 Those methods permit you to create your own interface.